Mana Kawabe: 2019–2020 season

+Kawabe was also invited to compete in the senior division at the 2019–20 Japan Championships, alongside the rest of the top six finishers in the junior division.

-Kawabe struggled in both the short program and the free skating at 2019–20 Japan Championships to finish thirteenth overall.
+Kawabe struggled in both the short program and the free skating at 2019–20 Japan Championships and finished in thirteenth place overall.
 However, she successfully landed her opening triple Axel in the free skating and said her "satisfaction was about 65%."

 At the 2020 Winter Youth Olympics in January, Kawabe set personal bests in all segments to finish fourth overall behind You Young of South Korea and Russians Kseniia Sinitsyna and Anna Frolova.
 She expressed disappointment at her mistakes on her triple Axel and her triple Lutz.
 Kawabe was the only member of the Japanese team not drawn for the team event.

 Kawabe skated a clean short program to place eighth at the 2020 World Junior Championships but made several mistakes in the free skating to drop to eleventh overall.

 2020–2021 season

 Kawabe won the silver medal at the Kinki Regional Championship before coming fourth at Western Sectionals.
 She was assigned to make her senior international debut at the 2020 NHK Trophy, in a Grand Prix field that, due to the COVID-19 pandemic, was attended primarily by Japanese skaters.
 She was sixth in the short program, falling on her attempted triple Axel.
 She was sixth in the free skate and overall as well.

 Kawabe ranked sixth at the 2020–21 Japan Championships.